eurekaclinical/eurekaclinical-parent/README.md

 * `tomcat-server-config/localhost.truststore`: the same SSL certificate, in order for warfiles to trust it.

 In your profile, optionally create a `dependencies` section with any additional warfiles that you wish to run.

+In the cargo plugin's `deployables` section, add a `deployable` tag for the current project's warfile with a `location` tag pointing to the path of the built warfile.
+Add any additional warfiles that you want to deploy to the `deployables`.

-Your project's warfile will be deployed automatically.
-Also, you may specify additional plugins to prepare the above configuration files, populate databases, and more.
+You may specify additional plugins to prepare the above configuration files, populate databases, and more.
 Their executions should operate in the `process-resources` or earlier build phases.

 ### Maven Central